ycpcs/cs481-fall2020-RT/assign/assign02.md

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-You will also each maintain a Weekly Journal as a shared Google doc on your teams drive.
+You will also each maintain a Weekly Journal as a shared Google doc on your team's drive.
 Your journal entries should summarize your work for the week.
 I will be grading these entries.
-They are due every Wednesday by 4:00pm, and should address the following points:
+They are due every Wednesday before class by 4:00pm, and **MUST** address the following points:
 * What your TEAM accomplished in the past week
 * What YOU accomplished in the past week
 * What challenges you faced that impeded your progress, and how you dealt with them